 - i.
-Consultant is expected to host at least two informational meetings with the public in which local stakeholders will be in attendance - ii.
+Consultant is expected to host at least two informational meetings with the public in which local stakeholders will be in attendance, and at least one virtual public open house.
+Meeting materials and flyers will be translated into Spanish. - ii.
 Consultant is expected to create a survey to be used to engage with citizens on existing projects and issues as well as to engage on draft project lists created later in the project - iii.
 Consultant is expected to establish a website (either external or on GHMPO/Hall County/Gainesville websites) for the project, where information on the project and schedule will be available to the public, and online public surveys will be hosted - iv.
 Consultant will engage with the public through media releases and an e-mail list established on the project website - v.
 Deliverables: Website, online communications with public, informational meetings with the public, summaries of informational meetings with the public, public engagement schedule posted on project website